 If you’re leaving your pets at a boarding facility, there are ways you can ensure their comfort during their time away from you.
 “Some boarding facilities offer day visits to allow your pet to visit once or twice before a trip, which can help them acclimate to the environment before a longer trip,” said Eckman.
 “Taking a special toy or blanket with your pet may make them a little more comfortable outside the home.”

-Whether you choose to put your pet up in a boarding facility or have a pet sitter come to your house, just remember that for your pets, being left behind while their family is away can be a stressful situation.
+Whether you choose to put your pet up in a boarding facility or have a pet sitter come to your home, just remember that for your pets, being left alone while their family is away can be a stressful situation.
 Make sure to give them plenty of love and affection before your departure and upon your arrival.
 Remember that while you may enjoy a vacation away from home, for your pets, there is no place like home with their family for the holidays.

 Pet Talk is a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Stories can be viewed on the Web at vetmed.tamu.edu/news/pet-talk.
 Suggestions for future topics may be directed to firstname.lastname@example.org.